JAlcocerT/JAlcocerT/content/blog/dev-web-cms.md

 ---
 title: "Websites with SSG + CMS - The missing piece."
-date: 2025-05-20T22:20:21+01:00
+date: 2025-05-18T22:20:21+01:00
 draft: false
-description: "UI for customization SSGs.
+description: "UI for customization SSG generated content.
 About Keystatic CMS with Astro SSG.
-Combined with PostHog/OpenReplay fr Product Analytics."
+Combined with PostHog/OpenReplay for Product Analytics."
 url: 'cms-for-static-websites'
 ---

-Lately I have added some upgrades (via telegram bot), so that whenever a customer sends new photos, they are synced to its photo centered repo.
+Lately I have added some [upgrades (via telegram bot)](https://github.com/JAlcocerT/EntreAgujayPunto/tree/main/TelegramBot), so that whenever a customer sends new photos, they are synced to its photo centered repo.

 But..wouldnt it be nice to have a native solution?